redox-os/book/src/advanced-build.md

 ## Creating a Build Environment Shell

-If you are working on specific components of the system, and will be using some of the tools in the `cookbook` directory and bypassing `make`, you may wish to create a build environment shell.
+If you are working on specific components of the system, and will be using some of the tools in the `redox` directory and bypassing `make`, you may wish to create a build environment shell.
 This shell includes the `prefix` tools in your `PATH`.
 You can do this with:

 ```sh
 make env